 Titchfield Canal

-Children will enjoy the path on this walk which runs parallel to the canal.
+Children will enjoy the path which runs parallel to the canal, with some steps into the water where they can paddle in summer.
 They can also spot birds in the nature reserve and finish with a play on Meon Shore.

 The Basics

-Time: 1 hour each way for the whole canal, but you could cut this short to any distance you liked
+Time: 1 hour each way for the whole canal from Titchfield to Meon Shore.

-Distance: The path is about 3.4 km in each direction.
+Distance: The path is about 3.4 km / 2.1 miles in each direction.

-Terrain: Flat, very muddy in winter.
-The northern section is better surfaced.
+Terrain: Flat, very muddy in winter, although recent path improvements should have improved this.
+The northern section is better surfaced than the southern.

-Pushchairs: Starting in Titchfield, you could walk about a quarter of the path in a southernly direction before the path becomes too wet and uneven, but you would have to get through a kissing gate to begin the walk.
+Pushchairs: Starting in Titchfield, you could walk about a half of the path in a southernly direction before the path becomes too uneven and narrow.
+This would get you past the paddling spot, but not to the beach.

-Dogs: Yes, there are steps where dogs can swim.
+Dogs: Dogs are welcome and there are steps where dogs can swim.

-Refreshments: Coffee Commotion, a mobile barista can be found on Meon Shore beside the start/finish point - check Facebook their Facebook page for opening.
-In Titchfield, Titchfield Mill pub has a canal-side garden and cosy fireside interiors
+Refreshments: Coffee Commotion, a mobile barista can be found on Meon Shore beside the start/finish point - check their Facebook page for opening times.
+In Titchfield, Titchfield Mill pub has a canal-side garden and cosy fireside interiors.

 Public Transport: To arrive by bus, you are better off starting in Titchfield and using the bus stop at The Bowling Green served by Bluestar buses lines 611 and 620 from Stubbington to Eastleigh.